DrRichXu/Combinatorics/index.md

         <a href="http://math.cnu.edu.cn/szdw/qtjs/161049.htm" target="_blank">Gennian Ge</a>,
     </span>
   <p>
-    <p> In this work, we determine the Turan number of complete bipartite r-uniform hypergraphs. </p>
+    <p> In this work, we determine the Turan number of complete bipartite r-uniform hypergraphs.
+Moreover, we give a improved lower bound for the Turan number of complete 3-partite 3-uniform hypergraph K_{2,2,7}^{(3)} </p>
  <div class="item__primary-actions">
     <span><a href="https://arxiv.org/pdf/1905.01685" target="_blank">arxiv:1905.01685</a></span>
 </div>